Imperial Japanese Navy Air Service: Pacific war

-In these battles, the Japanese veterans of the Chinese war did well against inexperienced Allied pilots flying obsolete aircraft.
-However, their advantage did not last.
-In the Battle of the Coral Sea, the Battle of Midway, and again in the Guadalcanal Campaign, the Japanese lost many veteran pilots.
-Because the Japanese pilot training program was unable to increase its production rate, those veterans could not be replaced.
-Meanwhile, the American pilot training program went from strength to strength.
-The American aircraft industry rapidly increased production rates of new designs that rendered their Japanese opponents obsolescent.
-Examination of crashed or captured Japanese aircraft revealed that they achieved their superior range and maneuverability by doing without cockpit armor and self-sealing fuel tanks.
+In these battles, the Japanese veterans of the Chinese war performed well against inexperienced Allied pilots flying obsolete aircraft.
+However, this advantage did not last.
+In the Battle of the Coral Sea, the Battle of Midway, and again in the Guadalcanal Campaign, the Japanese lost hundreds of veteran pilots.
+Because the Japanese pilot training program was unable to increase its production rate throughout the war, those veterans could not be replaced, contributing to an irreversible erosion of Japanese air strength in the Pacific.
+Conversely, American pilot training programs were able to continually produce well-trained pilots throughout the war in continually increasing numbers.
+The American aircraft industry was able to rapidly produce new aircraft designs that rendered their Japanese opponents obsolescent in combat.
+Examination of crashed or captured Japanese aircraft revealed that they achieved their superior range and maneuverability by forgoing cockpit armor and self-sealing fuel tanks.
 Flight tests showed that they lost maneuverability at high speeds.
 American pilots were trained to take advantage of these weaknesses.
-The outdated Japanese aircraft and poorly trained pilots suffered great losses in any air combat for the rest of the war, particularly in the Battle of the Philippine Sea.
-In the Battle of Leyte Gulf a few months later, the First Air Fleet was used only as a decoy force to draw the main American fleet away from Leyte.
-The remnants of Japanese naval aviation were then limited to land-based operations, increasingly characterized by kamikaze attacks on American invasion fleets.
+Outdated Japanese aircraft, piloted by increasingly lower-quality aircrew, suffered great losses in air engagements from late 1942 onwards, particularly in the Battle of the Philippine Sea.
+By late 1944, Japanese naval air strength had been effectively cripplied, with the First Air Fleet acting only as a decoy during the Battle of Leyte Gulf in October.
+Following the naval battle at Leyte, remnants of Japanese naval aviation were limited to land-based operations, increasingly characterized by kamikaze attacks on American invasion fleets.

-From 16 December 1941 to 20 March 1945 IJN aviation casualties killed were 14,242 aircrew and 1,579 officers.
+From 16 December 1941 to 20 March 1945, IJN aviation casualties were 14,242 aircrew and 1,579 officers killed in action.

 Aircraft strength 1941

-The IJNAS had over 3,089 aircraft in 1941 and 370 trainers.
+The IJNAS had over 3,089 aircraft in 1941, along with 370 trainers.